grscheller/boring-math/README.md

 ## CLI Applications

-Implemented in a platform independent way via pyproject.toml.
+Implemented in an OS and package build tool independent way via the project.scripts section of pyproject.toml.

-#### Ackermann's function
+#### Ackermann's function CLI script

 Ackermann, a student of Hilbert, discovered early examples of totally computable functions that are not primitively recursive.